 Getting Ready to Build

 Install the ledger to the house.
-This will provide stability of the deck.
+This will provide stability to the deck.
 Use string to find your footings and to ensure your deck is square.
 Remove the sod and dig your footings for the posts.
-Post holes should be at least 24” deep or up to 4’ deep depending on the frost line in your area, as well as the height of the column.
+Post holes should be at least 24” deep or up to 4’ deep, depending on the frost line in your area, as well as the height of the column.

 When installing the deck top, be sure to allow for adequate gaps between boards.
-This allows ventilation, as well as room for water to drain away.
+This provides ventilation, as well as room for water to drain away.
 Inadequate gap space between boards puts additional strain on the fasteners and can cause broken screws or nail pops.
-Avoid over driving any fasteners.
+Avoid over-driving any fasteners.

 Measure once, cut twice!

-Our team of experts are also available to assist you with questions regarding product selection as well as creating a materials list.
+Our team of experts are available to assist you with questions regarding product selection and materials.

 Before your next project, be sure to visit us!